rakeshagf/authn_risk_assessment/capstone_final/README.md

 #### Notebook Link:

+## Data Acquisition:
+- The dataset contains anonymized customer login event logs from a Customer Identity and Access Management (IAM) system.
+We have already completed Exploratory Data Analysis (EDA) in first part of exercise.
+- The CSV used in this analysis is data/login_events_final.csv (anonymized and pre-processed); this file was generated in part 1 as a result of EDA and feature engineering.

 ## Problem Statement:

 **Goal**: The primary goal is to develop an authentication risk assessment system for a banking application(s) that can accurately classify customer login attempts as 'normal' or 'anomalous' (abnormal).